ashishangra17/Python-Traits-UI/README.md

 # Python-Traits-UI
-Traits UI to build interactive UI ion Python
+Traits UI to build an interactive UI in Python
-Sample Example to build interactive UI using traits in Python
+Example to build interactive UI using traits in Python